teamsudocode/meditrack/README.md

 # Navigating this repo
 ### [Web client](https://abhisheksharma.design/meditrack-web)
-Bridging the gap between chemists and consumers.
+Bridging the gap between pharmacists and consumers.

 ### [Mobile app](#)
 Helping you track your dosages easily.